LorenzoTTGT/LorenzoTT_ReaScripts/README.md

 # LorenzoTT ReaPack Repository

 ## Welcome to My Reascripts.
-My name is Lorenzo Targhetta and i make scripts and actions for mastering workflows in Reaper.
+I make scripts and actions for mastering workflows in Reaper.

 To install my scripts copy/paste this URL to Reaper>Extensions>ReaPack>Import Repositories: